 In September 2018, my husband, Ian, was diagnosed with esophageal cancer.
 I would like to share with you some of the things he went through with an aim at helping you understand what you or a loved one might expect if this happens in your family.

 This article in no way should be considered medical advice, and I encourage you to go to the doctor immediately if you are concerned about the possibility that you may have this.

 Symptoms of Esophageal Cancer

 The initial symptom my husband had was difficulty swallowing.
 He felt as though there was something possibly stuck in his throat.

 At first, he didn't experience this all the time.
 He thought it might just be allergies, a sore throat, build-up of phlegm, or something that just hadn't gone down completely.
 He would eat, but not all the food would pass into the stomach.
 Most of it would be brought up again.

 It wasn't only the swallowing.
 There was a lot of spitting of clear but very thick phlegm and mucus.
-Again, this didn't happen all the time, and some days were better than others, although progressively became worse.
+Again, this didn't happen all the time, and some days were better than others, although this progressively became worse.

 In addition, because of a growing pain in his back, he had problems sitting for long periods of time.

 These symptoms persisted for about four months, slowly worsening.
-My husband only decided to seek treatment when, one day, he found that he couldn't swallow water.
+My husband only decided to seek treatment when, one day, he found that he could no longer swallow water.
 He also realized he had lost a good amount of weight due to the problems with swallowing.